-In turn, the distribution $\widetilde P$ satisfies the premises of the Result 3.
+In turn, the distribution $\widetilde P$ satisfies the premises of Result 3.
 We could thus verify the nonlocality of $P$ by showing that no distribution $\widetilde P$ compatible with both Result 3 and 4 exists.
-A complication here is that the relation~\eqref{eq: token values} between the distribution $\widetilde P(\bm x_1)$ and the underlying token distribution $p(\bm t)$ is non-linear.
-It is thus easier to introduce the token distributions $p_\alpha, p_\beta, p_\gamma$ as additional variables rather then computing them from $\widetilde P$.
+A complication here is that the relation~\eqref{eq: token values} between the distribution $\widetilde P(\bm x_1)$ and the underlying token distribution $p(\bm t)$ is nonlinear.
+It is thus easier to introduce the token distributions $p_\alpha, p_\beta, p_\gamma$ as additional variables rather than computing them from $\widetilde P$.
 That way we can combine results 3 and 4 into the following corollary.\\